 Pritchard appears frequently with leading local musical ensembles such as the Los Angeles Philharmonic, Los Angeles Master Chorale, Musica Angelica and the Los Angeles Chamber Orchestra, and was a founding member of the early-music ensemble Tesserae.
 His interests include keyboard music of the late Renaissance and early Baroque, improvisation, notation and performance practice.
 He is currently a full-time faculty member at the Colburn School Conservatory of Music, and in 2015 was elected an Associate of the Royal Academy of Music.
 His harpsichord is a copy of an instrument by Johannes Ruckers, 1624, Colmar, France, by Earl Russell, Oberlin, Ohio, USA, 1999.

-Ian Pritchard is a featured artist in our 40th Season Winter Musicale 2020.
-Click here for details.
+Ian Pritchard is a featured artist in our 41st Season Winter Musicale in February 2021.